-The Research Concentration is designed for students who want to explore graduate level training in science, and may be pursued as part of any of the Biology degrees and tracks.
-This concentration includes a significant research experience, participation in a seminar course, added math courses, and involvement in science outreach.
+The Research Concentration is designed for students who want to explore graduate level training in science.
+In addition to the requirements for the major, this concentration adds math courses, a significant research experience, participation in a seminar course, and involvement in science outreach.